chen42/presentations/antiviral.md

 * Mechanism of action
 	* Competitive inhibitors of influenza neuraminidase.
 * Indications
-	* Effective against influenza A and B viruses that are	resistant to amantadine and rimantadine
+	* Effective against influenza A and B viruses.
+	* Patients who have been symptomatic for no more than 48 hours.
 * Resistance
 	* HA or neuraminidase mutations
 * Adverse effects: